10maurycy10/vsync/README.md

 ## results

-colorfull stripes:                  fail, no vsync (have you passed ``-n``) solid gray:                         pass, you have vsync solid gray, with color flashes:     vsync with frame drops
+colorfull stripes:                  your system is horibly misconfigured (have you passed ``-n``) solid gray:                         pass, you have vsync solid gray, with color flashes:     fail or you have, you have frame drops